Originally Posted: Sep 4, 2015

 Always ask questions.
 Tour guides want you to participate!
 Just don’t ask super easy questions you could figure out on your own with a two-second Google search, like “how many students go here.”
 Take some time to come up with a list of questions you really want to know the answers to.
 Ask the tour guide for any interesting, little-known facts about the school.
 For example, they could tell you a little about any study abroad programs the school offers—a great opportunity for meeting new people, engaging in different cultures, and seeing new places.

-It is important to see the student commons or student living area is at any university.
+It’s important to see the student commons or student living area is at any university.
 This is the place where you can stop by, see your friends, and maybe even grab a quick snack before class.
 It’s like the social center of student life, so be sure to find it and see what’s going on in there.

-Crossing off schools you can’t visit
+Bonus mistake: Crossing off schools you can’t visit

 Don’t just scratch a school off your list if you can’t make a college tour.
 Yes, campus visits are important, and you should try to get yourself there.
 But many universities now have virtual online tours, which can take you around the campus.
 If you check the college’s website there may even be videos that can help you determine if the school is the right choice for you.
 And you might be able to get a travel voucher or other help in getting to know the campus better.
 Just ask the admission office!